 JIA is defined as arthritis of unknown aetiology beginning before the 16th birthday and persisting for at least six weeks where other known conditions are excluded.
 The International League of Associations for Rheumatology (ILAR) classification of JIA was revised in 2001 and recently published.7 The aim of the ILAR classification is to define for research purposes mutually exclusive categories of idiopathic arthritis based on predominant clinical and laboratory features.
 Each category has a list of possible exclusions (table 2⇓).

 JIA has a UK incidence of 1 in 10 000 children and a prevalence of 1 in 1000, with a female predominance.8 Although described in all races and geographic areas, large regional variations in epidemiology exist with different distributions of patients among subsets of JIA, probably due to differences in human leucocyte antigen (HLA) alleles and environment.9

 Septic arthritis and osteomyelitis

-Septic arthritis needs to be considered early as delayed diagnosis and treatment are associated with poor outcomes.10 It usually affects a single joint, most commonly the knee, hip, or ankle, although more …
+Septic arthritis needs to be considered early as delayed diagnosis and treatment are associated with poor outcomes.10 It usually affects a single joint, most commonly the …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.